Student64-bit/AWS-Cloud-Resume-Project/README.md

 ## Overview

 This personal project serves a dual purpose for me.
-It allows me to present my resume to employers in a more polished manner while also showcasing my proficiency in cloud technologies.
+It allows me to present my resume to employers in a more polished manner while also demostrating some cloud technologies.

 ## AWS Services Used